Skip to content

 Behaviour

-• catches the subscriber up on commits that were missed while away
+• delivers commits that were missed while subscriber was away

 • previous initial snapshot isn't redelivered; consequently...